Developer Guide

 Updating Items Quantity

-1. Add an egg of date not before today’s date.
+of date not before today’s date. - Add a

 Expected: Message will be printed to inform you item quantity will be updated from 1 to 3.